 Every Lodge shall make its annual report on the first day of September in each year as of August 31 of the same year, and forward same to the Grand Secretary on or before the tenth day of September.
-In the event any Lodge returns have not been received by the Grand Secretary on the fifteenth day of September, he is hereby required to notify the Grand Master of such delinquency and it shall then be the duty of the Grand Master to notify, in writing, the Worshipful Master and Secretary of each delinquent Lodge of such fact and to inform them that if the returns are not filed on or before the first day of October the Lodge will be liable to having its work suspended until such report is filed.
-If such Lodge remains delinquent on the fifteenth day of October the Grand Master in his discretion, shall order all work of the offending Lodge suspended until the requirements of this section have been executed.
-Every Lodge shall pay its dues to the Grand Lodge on or before the tenth day of January following.
-Statutes §17 (1959-73)
+In the event any Lodge returns have not been received by the Grand Secretary on the fifteenth day of September, The Grand Secretary shall notify in writing the Worshipful Master and Secretary of each delinquent lodge of such fact and inform them that if the annual returns are not filed on or before the first day of October, the Lodge and the Lodge Secretary under will be liable to pay a late fee of \$100 payable on the first day of each month beginning on October first until received by the Grand Lodge office.
+Said liability shall be due and payable under the amount due to the Grand Lodge on the annual return.